Tuesday, December 1, 2020

 In 1875, he was invited to Charleston by Confederate Capt.
 J.C.B.
 Smith, who wanted to return the sword Johnson had surrendered in 1864 during the Battle of the Wilderness.

 In a nostalgic 1906 trip through the South, the 64-year-old Johnson went to the Old Soldier's Home in Richmond (where he saw "Little Sorrel," Stonewall Jackson's taxidermied horse) and continued to South Carolina to visit Miss Hubbard, 51.
-He complimented Anderson, which had become known as the "Electric City," on its post-war prosperity.
+He complimented Anderson (newly famous as the "Electric City") on its post-war prosperity.
 His book does not mention the Confederate monument, which had been erected in 1902.

 In his book, Johnson wrote glowingly of Miss Hubbard's values: